The Ultimate Bali Travel Guide 2025: Best Areas to Visit and What to Do

 Canggu - Chill, Surf Beach Town

-The Vibe
+The Vibe in Canggu

 I saved the best for last.
 Canggu is a small, chill, surf beach town.
-I'm torn whether or not to admit the amazing-ness of Canggu.
+I'm torn whether or not to admit the amazingness of Canggu.
 This town has BOOMED since I was first here in 2015.
 As much as it has grown with tourists, it's still the least touristy of many of the towns.
 Trust me, make time for Canggu.
 You won't be disappointed.
-Every person who I've suggested to go here underestimates how much time they should have allocated for Canggu.
-There are also a ton of cafes and restaurants to explore here which I’ll save for another blog post.
+Every person whom I've suggested to go here underestimates how much time they should have allocated for Canggu.
+There are also a ton of cafes and restaurants to explore here, which I’ll save for another blog post.

-How Long to Stay
+How Long to Stay in Canggu

 At least three days.
-Canggu is spread out and there are lots of cafes and restaurants to see.
+Canggu is spread out, and there are lots of cafes and restaurants to see.
 I live here and I'm still not bored of it yet.
 But if you're traveling here, three days should give you enough time to get a good taste of Canggu.

-What to Do
+What to Do in Canggu

 Check out one of the many beaches, surf spots, restaurants, or cafes.
-Again, I’ll do another post with all the good cafes and restaurants but for now, here are the beaches you should know about in Canggu.
+Again, I’ll do another post with all the good cafes and restaurants, but for now, here are the beaches you should know about in Canggu.

 Also close by is The Lawn, which is a classier spot to chill and enjoy the pool.
 The Lawn is right on the beach and is a great spot for catching the sunset.

-Cafes and Restaurants: I have so many recommendations for cafes and restaurants in Canggu that I'll have to do a separate blog post on this.
+I have so many recommendations for cafes and restaurants in Canggu that I'll have to do a separate blog post on this.
 I'll add the link in here once it's up.

 This is just part one of my Bali Guide series.
 There is so much more to come!
 Be sure to subscribe below to get updates straight to your inbox.